jorgenhost/mthesis_jbh_schelling/prez/main.typ

   3. Heterogeneity by SES: Low-SES native households responding to low-SES non-Western neighbors show strongest effects (2.8%)

-  4. Spatial decay of effects: Moving response decreases monotonically with distance to new different-type neighbors

   5. Magnitude in Denmark (1.6%) more modest than in U.S. context (4-6%)
 ]

+#slide(title: "Extensions")[
+  - Do native households respond to new Western neighbors?
+  - How much are native households willing to pay in premium to live in a more homogenous neighborhood?
+    - Variation?
+  - Those who show Schelling behavior, where do they move to?
+  // - How is this behavior reflected in house prices?
+]

-#slide(title: "Implications and Contributions")[
+// #slide(title: "Implications and Contributions")[
-  #set text(size: 22pt)
+//   #set text(size: 22pt)
-  #strong[Contributions to segregation research:]
+//   #strong[Contributions to segregation research:]

-  - Causal evidence of individually motivated segregation as theorized by Schelling (1971)
+//   - Causal evidence of individually motivated segregation as theorized by Schelling (1971)
-  - Demonstration of asymmetric responses in the European welfare state context
+//   - Demonstration of asymmetric responses in the European welfare state context
-  - Socioeconomic gradient in responses highlighting intersection of ethnicity and economic resources
+//   - Socioeconomic gradient in responses highlighting intersection of ethnicity and economic resources
-  - Evidence that Schelling mechanisms operate across different settings, but with context-specific magnitude and symmetry
+//   - Evidence that Schelling mechanisms operate across different settings, but with context-specific magnitude and symmetry

-  #v(1em)
+//   #v(1em)
-  #strong[Policy implications:]
+//   #strong[Policy implications:]
-  - Integration efforts may need to account for micro-geography of neighborhood mixing
+//   - Integration efforts may need to account for micro-geography of neighborhood mixing
-  - Targeted interventions may be more effective for low-SES populations
+//   - Targeted interventions may be more effective for low-SES populations
-  - Understanding asymmetric responses could inform more effective housing policies ]
+//   - Understanding asymmetric responses could inform more effective housing policies
+// ]

 #focus-slide[
   Thank you for your attention!